PlanterApp/planter_blog/content/posts/the-ancient-funky-and-fabulous-method-known-as-lacto-fermentation/index.md

 You can lacto-ferment almost any fresh vegetable, root, or garden crop.
 Think garlic, carrots, radishes, beans, beets, cauliflower, green tomatoes, or cucumbers.
 The method is simple:

 1. **Chop or grate your veggies** (or leave them whole if they’re small).
 2. **Add salt**.
 Around **2% of the total weight** of the vegetables (e.g. 20g salt per 1kg veggies).
 This draws out moisture and creates the right environment for good bacteria to thrive.
+Make sure to use **non-iodized salt** (like sea salt or pickling salt).
+Iodine and anti-caking agents in regular table salt can inhibit fermentation by slowing down the beneficial bacteria.
 3. **Pack tightly into a clean jar**, pressing the vegetables down so they release their juices.
 4. If the veggies don’t release enough liquid to fully submerge, **top up with filtered water** until everything is covered.
 5. **Weigh them down** using a fermentation weight or a small clean jar, so the veggies stay submerged in the brine.